Gigaspaces/xap-docs/site/content/xap/12.2/xap-sql/sql-driver.markdown

 # Limitations

 - The driver was not designed for low latency operations
 - The driver allows only read operations
-- Embedded objects could not be used in the queries
+- Embedded objects can not be used in the queries
-- Document's dynamic properties could not be used in the queries
+- Document's dynamic properties can not be used in the queries